SameedSiraj/Blog-Creation-System/README.md

 <br><br>
 **6) PUT /blog/update/{id}**
-Update a specific blog post with given ID.
+Update a specific blog post by given ID.

 **Parameters:**
 **id** (required): The ID of the blog to update.